UPcload/FitAnalytics-WebWidget-iOS/README.md

 - (void)webWidgetDidLoadProduct:(FITAWebWidget *)widget productId:(NSString *)productId details:(NSDictionary *)details;
 ```

-This method will be called when widget successfully loaded the product info.
-It means the product is supported and the widget should be able to provide a size recommendation for it.
+This method will be called when the widget has successfully loaded the product info.
+A successful load means that the product is supported by Fit Analytics and the widget should be able to provide a size recommendation for it.

 &nbsp;